wp-plugins/edge-suite/readme.txt

 == Frequently Asked Questions ==

+= General things to check when problems occur =

+* Open the debug console in Chrome (mac: alt + cmd + j) or Firefox and check for JavaScript errors.

 = Animations don't show up =

 Uploading worked but nothings shows up on the page.
 Things to check:

 * Edge Suite doesn't support minified/published projects yet.
 Just zip the raw project folder (without the publish folder)